yeshimonipede/Iowa_LiquorSales_Education/README.md

 **Advantages**

 There are some notable advantages of conducting data analysis in RStudio.
 One major advantage is that RStudio is really compatible with working in Github.
 Creating, maintaining, and formatting the README file in RStudio was quite simple since it functions practically like any other word processing software.
 This made it easy to embed images, add headers, and format the README report like a normal document.
 Another convenient aspect is that RStudio works well with reading in files from Github.
 RStudio adjusts the working directory to where the file that is trying to be pulled in is located.
 This means that anyone who clones our repo, including our data folder, can seamlessly run our analysis scripts.
+With Tableau, we can easily construct interactive dashboards and visualizations by dragging and dropping data fields into the canvas, all without having to write any code.
+This makes it perfect for exploratory analysis and quick insights because it enables rapid prototyping and iteration.
+Numerous data sources, including as databases, spreadsheets, cloud services, and big data platforms, are easily integrated with Tableau.
+As a result, we may connect to and evaluate data from several sources simultaneously.

 **Disadvantages**

 Getting used to version control in RStudio was a bit difficult for a group of beginners.
 Managing version conflicts on the README file was definitely challenging and we had to redo aspects of our report that disappeared as a result of version complications.
 An asset of RStudio was definitely being able to use different packages and libraries.
 However, familiarizing yourself with the packages that you need was challenging at times.
 This was relevant in a group project because people used different packages for their own analyses.
+Compared to other coding languages, Tableau offer fewer customization choices despite its extensive visualization capabilities.
+We run into problems while attempting to develop really intricate or bespoke representations.
+Large datasets and intricate computations also cause us to run into performance problems, especially when we are utilizing real-time connectivity to data sources.
+We have noticed that load times and refresh rates are slower, particularly on dashboards that are not as optimized.

 # Conclusion